 5. Create an in-depth interview process

-Focusing on how each candidate’s background and life experiences add to the current team is the key to evaluating the “fit” of their cognitive factors.
+Focusing on how each candidate’s background and life experiences add to the current team is key to evaluating the “fit” of their cognitive factors.
 Involving multiple decision-makers and conducting interviews in a variety of settings may enhance your understanding of who the candidate is and what they bring to the table.

 6. Foster a culture that allows diversity to thrive